 That ‘in between’ moment, meaning deciding and getting into the action of moving, of becoming an XPAT, might be keeping some of us in what some may call the comfort zone.
 At XPATS we’ve been through the process, we’ve mastered the change individually and have gone through all of it.
 We’ve gotten out of our comfort zone because it wasn’t good enough anymore.
 We want to help you out of it so it becomes easier, not only one time but every time that you decide to have a change in your life and your environment.

-- Insurance!
 Before you embark on the next journey, get international insurance so you can feel at ease in any situation.
 It will be easier to change insurance once you are settled than start with nothing.
 Find out the best quotes, options and customised insurance options here.

 What are your recommendations before moving?